 Among the items in Sraffa’s archive at Trinity College are two remarkable sets of papers.

 The first is a series of trading receipts issued by the London branch of the Swiss Bank Corporation.
-These receipts run from 1946 to 1951, and cover Sraffa’s trading of Imperial Japanese Government Bonds, as well as some miscellaneous securities (City of Wilno, Poland at 3.25 of par and Estonian bonds at 6 of par, as well as some common stock.)
+These receipts run from 1946 to 1951 and cover Sraffa’s trading of Imperial Japanese Government Bonds, as well as some miscellaneous securities (City of Wilno, Poland at 3.25 of par and Estonian bonds at 6 of par, as well as some common stock.)

 The second is a series of letters received by Sraffa from an unnamed Swiss organisation who custodied gold bullion for him.

 From the set of trading receipts, we can, with only a few minor adjustments, build a chronology of Sraffa’s trading, and, thus, a simulated portfolio of his holdings.
-This portfolio can then be priced using collected price data.

 I first collected monthly price data for the period from 1946 to 1951 (the period in which Sraffa was actively trading) and six monthly data from 1929 to 1960.

-With this data in hand, we can begin to unravel the question of how and what Sraffa accomplished.
+With this in hand, we can begin to unravel the question of how and what Sraffa accomplished.

+In late 1951, Sraffa ceased his trading.
 From here, for the purposes of simulating his record, we assume that the portfolio remained static until 1960.

 Sraffa's final trades consolidate his holdings into the 1899 bond.
 This issue bore one of the earliest maturity dates.